BET Awards 2019 Red Carpet Fashion: See the Stars Arrive

 Aaron J. Thornton/Getty Images for BET

-The actress and model, who is pregnant with her third child, showcases her baby bump in a lilac gown.
+The Real Housewives of Atlanta star and model, who is pregnant with her third child, showcases her baby bump in a lilac gown.

 Leon Bennett/FilmMagic